 — AGNIESZKA HOLLAND

-MIKHAIL VARTANOV was blacklisted for his debut film, The Color of Land (1969), which portrayed his dissident friends, the genius Paradjanov (imprisoned in 1974) and the modernist Minas (assassinated in 1975).
-When Vartanov’s artistic freedom was restored 20 years later, he responded with Minas: A Requiem (1989) and Parajanov: The Last Spring (1992) – his masterpiece, which was admired by some of cinema’s most important luminaries.
+Mikhail Vartanov was blacklisted for his debut film, The Color of Land (1969), where he portrayed his dissident friends, the genius Parajanov (imprisoned in 1974) and the modernist Minas (assassinated in 1975).
+When Vartanov’s artistic freedom was restored 20 years later, he responded with Minas: A Requiem (1989) and Parajanov: The Last Spring (1992) – his masterpiece, which was admired by many of cinema’s most important luminaries, such as Francis Ford Coppola, Tonino Guerra and Martin Scorsese.

 Thanks to the tireless lobbying of his (V.G.I.K.) classmate Artavazd Peleshian and Gennadi Melkonian, Vartanov was able to work as their cinematographer and exquisitely lensed two films that became classics: Seasons (1975) and Mulberry (1979).